Mountain Nebbiolo, Valtellina Part 2, Producers

 Mamete Prevostini, San Vittore

 Mamete Prevostini winery is over 75 years old.
-Its headquarters are the west of the Adda valley, near Chiavenna.
+Its headquarters are in the west of the Adda valley, near Chiavenna.
 However, there’s a new winery at Postalesio, near Sondrio.
 As well as the Rosso, Superiore, Riserva and Sforzato, Prevostini also makes Rosato, Bianco and some lovely sweet wines.

 Valtellina Superiore Sassella DOCG 2014.
 13%